hut-ch/covid-data/README.md

     - Username:``covid-data@hut-ch.com``
     - Password: ``metabasepw1``
         <img src="./docs/img/metabase-login.png" alt="query-tool" style="width:500px;"/>
-    - From the left menu brose the collections and models for a few basic visualisations
+    - From the left menu browse the collections and models for a few basic visualisations
     - Start Visualising the Data yourself.
 See how to use Metabase for tutorials